How to do Your Household Chores Fast Without Going Crazy – Cleaning Tips

 Another awesome cleaning tip is time chunking is writing out what you will carry out and how much time it will take to achieve your tasks.
 You can time chunk your cleaning by writing out your cleaning schedule with allotted times next to each task.

-- Set a timer – Set your microwave timer for 25 minutes and do as much as you can.
-If you end up with any extra time choose one area to organize like kid’s art work and work until your timer goes off.
-Create you daily list.
+- Set a Timer – Set your microwave timer for 25 minutes and do as much as you can.
+If you end up with any extra time choose one area to organize like kid’s artwork and work until your timer goes off.
+Create your daily list.
 It will look something like this:

 - Unload dishwasher (5 minutes)